MichaelRamamonjisoa/michaelramamonjisoa.github.io/_projects/DisplacementFields.md

 collection: projects
 permalink: /projects/DisplacementFields
 thumbnail: /images/SharpNet_thumbnail.gif
-date: 29-10-2019
+date: 16-06-2020
 venue: 'Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR)'
-authors: '<a href="/about.html">Michaël Ramamonjisoa</a>, Yuming Du, and Vincent Lepetit'
+authors: '<a href="/about.html">Michaël Ramamonjisoa</a><sup>*</sup>, Yuming Du<sup>*</sup> and Vincent Lepetit <br> <small><i><sup>* Denotes equal contribution.</sup></i></small>'
-excerpt: "We introduce SharpNet, a method that predicts an accurate depth map for an input color image, with a particular attention to the reconstruction of occluding contours: Occluding contours are an important cue for object recognition, and for realistic integration of virtual objects in Augmented Reality, but they are also notoriously difficult to reconstruct accurately.
-          For example, they are a challenge for stereo-based reconstruction methods, as points around an occluding contour are visible in only one image.
-          Inspired by recent methods that introduce normal estimation to improve depth prediction, we introduce a novel term that constrains depth and occluding contours predictions.
-          Since ground truth depth is difficult to obtain with pixel-perfect accuracy along occluding contours, we use synthetic images for training, followed by fine-tuning on real data.
-          We demonstrate our approach on the challenging NYUv2-Depth dataset, and show that our method outperforms the state-of-the-art along occluding contours, while performing on par with the best recent methods for the rest of the images.
-          Its accuracy along the occluding contours is actually better than the ''ground truth'' acquired by a depth camera based on structured light.
-We show this by introducing a new benchmark based on NYUv2-Depth for evaluating occluding contours in monocular reconstruction, which is our second contribution."
+excerpt: "Current methods for depth map prediction from monocular images tend to predict smooth, poorly  localized contours for  the occlusion boundaries in  the input image.
+This is  unfortunate as  occlusion boundaries  are important  cues to recognize objects, and as  we show, may lead to a way  to discover new objects from scene  reconstruction.
+To improve  predicted depth maps,  recent methods rely on various  forms of filtering or predict an  additive residual depth map to refine a  first estimate.
+We instead  learn to predict, given  a depth map predicted  by some  reconstruction method,  a  2D displacement  field able  to re-sample pixels around the occlusion boundaries into sharper reconstructions.
+  Our method can be applied to the  output of any depth estimation method and is fully  differentiable,  enabling  end-to-end  training.
+For  evaluation,  we manually annotated  the occlusion  boundaries in  all the  images in  the test split of popular  NYUv2-Depth dataset.
+We show that our  approach improves the localization of occlusion boundaries  for all state-of-the-art monocular depth estimation   methods   that    we   could   evaluate,   without  degrading  the  depth accuracy for the rest of the images."
-bibtex: "@article{ramamonjisoa2019sharpnet, <br>
+bibtex: "@article{ramamonjisoa2020dispnet, <br>
-    Title = {SharpNet: Fast and Accurate Recovery of Occluding Contours in Monocular Depth Estimation}, <br>
+    Title = {Predicting Sharp and Accurate Occlusion Boundaries in Monocular Depth Estimation Using Displacement Fields}, <br>
     Author = {M. Ramamonjisoa and V. Lepetit}, <br>
-    Journal = {The IEEE International Conference on Computer Vision (ICCV) Workshops}, <br>
+    Journal = {Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR)}, <br>
-    Year = {2019}<br>
+    Year = {2020}<br>
     }"
 code: "https://github.com/dulucas/DisplacementFields"
 pdf: "https://arxiv.org/pdf/2002.12730.pdf"